tiansanjorge/microfrontends-architecture/README.md

 Microfrontends introduce complexity:

-- Increased setup overhead
+- More setup and configuration
 - Coordination between applications
 - Runtime integration challenges

-This project explores those trade-offs in a controlled environment.

 ---

-## 🎯 Purpose

-This project is not intended to showcase UI/UX.

-It is designed to demonstrate:

-- Frontend architecture decisions
-- Modular system design
-- Real-world scalability patterns

 ## 🔗 Related Project

-If you're interested in UI/UX and visual polish, check out this related project where the same domain was explored with a stronger focus on interface design and user experience:
+If you're interested in UI/UX and visual polish, check out this related project:

 👉 https://rickandmortyexp.netlify.app/

-This project, instead, focuses on frontend architecture and system design.
+This project focuses instead on frontend architecture and system design.

 ---